 Arriving in the U.S.

-Upon admission (initial and re-entry) into the U.S., you will have received an I-94 card, or if you have arrived very recently be able to recall your I-94 card on-line.
+Upon admission (initial and re-entry) into the U.S., you will be given an automated arrival form call I-94, which shows proof of legal visitor status.
+You can retrieve your I-94 admission number/record online.
 If you have difficulty, visit this link for for tips on how to retrieve your I-94 card.

-We would encourage you to review your I-94 information to make sure you and those of your dependents, are marked correctly.
-Your I-94 information should indicate visa classification and the length of time each person is allowed to stay in the U.S. For F or J visa classifications, the duration should be noted as "D/S" meaning duration of status.
+We would encourage you to review your I-94 information online to make sure your record is marked correctly.
+Your I-94 information should indicate visa classification and the length of time you are allowed to stay in the U.S. For F or J visa classifications, the duration should be noted as "D/S" meaning duration of status.
 For all other non-immigrant visa classifications, it will be date specific according to your immigration document.

 Departing the U.S.

 If you are one of the few students who still posseses a paper I-94 card, the airline will usually take your I-94 card when you depart the U.S..
 However, students who are citizens of Canada in F-1 or J-1 status or scholars in TN status may be allowed to retain their I-94 card and use it multiple times.
 Those entering Canada, Mexico or a contiguous island using automatic revalidation should not relinquish their paper I-94 card (if you have one) upon U.S. department.

 The following information assumes that you: